 Sailing Turkey

-The Turquoise Coast with its blue
+The Turquoise Coast, with its blue waters, is ideal for a sailing

 holiday.
 Sailing yachts or chartering a Turkish gulet for a blue